NGC 3735 - Spiral Galaxy in Draco

-NGC 3735 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3735 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3735 - Spiral Galaxy in Draco is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3735 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3735

 Celestial coordinates for the J2000 equinox of NGC 3735 are provided in the following table:

 The simplified sky charts below show the position of NGC 3735 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.